deadman2141/QuickNotes/README.md

 # QuickNotes
-So I don't have to re-research the problem.
+So I don't have to re-research the solutions.

 SSH Quick Reference
 mkdir ~/.ssh/authorized_keys